Boosting Active Defense Persistence: A Two-Stage Defense Framework Combining Interruption and Poisoning Against Deepfake: EXPERIMENTS

 \subsection{Experimental Setup}

 Datasets: We conduct the experiments on the CelebA dataset \cite{b31} for training.
 The dataset comprises over 200,000 face images, from which we use the aligned and cropped version.
-To ensure a fair comparison with the SOTA baseline FOUND \cite{b20} while efficiently learning to disrupt the common and redundant features in facial images, we use a training set of 128 images.
+To ensure a fair comparison with the SOTA baseline FOUND \cite{b20}, we adopt a training set of 128 images.
+As shown in FOUND, the perturbation performance saturates at this sample size meaning 128 images are sufficient to capture the common features for constructing a universal attack.
 For evaluation, we then apply this generated perturbation to all images in the official test split.
 To further evaluate the generalization capability of TSDF, additional datasets are introduced, including the Labeled Faces in the Wild (LFW) dataset \cite{b32} and facial images extracted from the FaceForensics++ Original video dataset (FF++O) \cite{b33}.

 Deepfake Model: We evaluate the defense against four deepfake models, HiSD \cite{b34}, AttentionGAN (AGGAN) \cite{b35}, StarGAN \cite{b36}, and AttGAN \cite{b37}.
 For StarGAN and AGGAN, we select 5 attributes: black hair, blonde hair, brown hair, gender, and age.
 In AttGAN's training, the editing tasks are expanded to 14 attributes.
-Given HiSD’s advanced facial editing capabilities, the experiments incorporated modifications of the glasses attribute.
+Given HiSD’s advanced facial editing capabilities, the experiments incorporate modifications of the glasses attribute.
 To ensure experimental consistency and fairness, all deepfake models are trained on the CelebA dataset.

 Face Detector: To evaluate the effectiveness of TSDF in data poisoning scenarios, we select several widely used face detection models based on Deep Neural Networks (DNNs).
 Specifically, we employ the VGG16 network integrated with DSFD \cite{b21} and S3FD \cite{b30}, the RetinaFace \cite{b38} based on MobileNet-0.25.
 Additionally, all face detection models are trained by default under their own conditions.